iweld/SQL_Coding_Challenge/README.md

 The questions are listed below with the expected results and answers hidden if you choose to test your SQL skills.

-This repository contains all of the necessary files, data and directories for running a PostgresSQL server in a Docker Container.
+This repository contains all of the necessary files, datasets and directories for running a PostgresSQL server in a Docker Container.
 The only prerequisite is that you should already have Docker Desktop installed and running on your computer.

  https://www.docker.com/products/docker-desktop/